 We created a short film to help people not feel awkward interacting with blind and partially sighted people during the coronavirus situation.

-Two thirds of blind and partially sighted people tell us they feel less independent than before lockdown, that's why we’re asking the Government to:
+Two thirds of blind and partially sighted people tell us they feel less independent than before lockdown, that's why we’ve been asking the Government to:

 As businesses begin to reopen, making changes to protect staff and customers is so important and it is essential these changes are accessible for blind and partially sighted customers.